Optimisation models for the design of multiple self-consumption loops in semi-rural areas: Application of the models

 \subsubsection{Installations characteristics and production volume computing}

 Determining the actual production of an installation is complex as it depends on several parameters, some of which are meteorological.
 To calculate discretised production, irradiance data is computed based on solar position, installed power of the installation, inclination, and orientation.
+Two exposition configurations are considered: \begin{itemize} \item Worst exposition (WC): Tilt angle fixed to 60° and panels facing North (0° azimuth) \item Best exposition (BC): Tilt angle fixed to 30° and panels facing South (180° azimuth) \end{itemize}